Why Hire a Bluegrass Band?

 Socially Relevant Music

 Bluegrass music is lively and uplifting, as well as socially relevant.
-Listen to one of the recent award winning "North to Ontario" CD projects released by Athlone Studios and Tom McCreight each year since 2006, to get a glimpse of the power and breadth of Canadian bluegrass songwriting and performace.
-(Available from Campbell's Corner Music Sales, A BMAC member).
+To get a glimpse of the power and breadth of Canadian bluegrass songwriting and performace, use our 'Radio Station' guide to lead you to great Camadian artists..
 You will hear an assortment of original Canadian bluegrass music, ranging in style from blues to rock, country to urban jazz and more.
 Bluegrass artists in Canada are among the most talented and highly skilled performers you will find anywhere!

 Bluegrass music has a strong tradition of gospel songs.
 Many bands performance sets include gospel selections, and many are equally able to play all-gospel shows when requested.